Reporting Boundary: All UK partners and staff and 4 sites: 65-66 Lincolns Inn Fields; 20-23 Lincolns Inn Fields; IB Kingsway

 We engage our employees and wider stakeholders to unlock their talent and knowledge to drive year on year progress in sustainability.

-London based Farrer & Co, an independent law firm that advises a range of clients on every aspect of the law, has achieved Planet Mark certification.
+London-based Farrer & Co, an independent law firm that advises a range of clients on every aspect of the law, has achieved Planet Mark certification.
+Achieving Planet Mark is based on the commitment to continuous improvement in sustainability in its business operations by measuring and reducing its carbon footprint and engaging its stakeholders.

 “It is great to see Farrer & Co make a commitment to combating climate change.
 Putting down a marker and committing to reducing its environmental impact will be positive news to its wide range of stakeholders and clients.
 The industry needs to take note: measuring and reducing carbon impacts will become the new normal, and I applaud Farrer & Co for being a pioneer.”

 “Farrer & Co is committed to reducing our carbon footprint and becoming a more sustainable business.
-Before partnering with Planet Mark in 2018, we were already significantly reducing our energy use by, for example, replacing our old air conditioning system with a new gas refrigerant system and installing Lossnay air systems.
-Aligning with the Planet Mark certification process has helped us to measure our overall environmental impact in much more detail.”
+Aligning with the Planet Mark certification process has helped us to measure our overall environmental impact in much more detail.
+We have also committed to reducing our carbon footprint by at least five per cent each year.”

-Farrer & Co committed to looking at ways in which it can reduce the adverse impacts of its business on the environment.
+Farrer & Co is committed to looking at ways to reduce the adverse impacts of its business on the environment.
 From monitoring the levels of use of finite resources, and targets to reduce these year-on-year, it has identified a number of areas in which it can improve or lessen its impact on the environment.
 These include targeted policies on waste management, energy consumption (through building energy usage and travel),

 The legal industry must take action on climate change.
 As we enter a decade of climate action, law firms have many reasons to take stock of their environmental credentials.
 First, as businesses continue to analyse their supply chains for environmental impacts, law firms recognise the risk of falling behind on sustainability.
 Second, as the law develops around sustainability, law firms will want to reassure clients that their expertise is evolving with the most pressing concerns to modern businesses.